 Early Life

 Kenneth Gerard Langone was born on September 16, 1935, in Roslyn Heights, New York, to Italian-American parents.
 His father worked as a plumber, and his mother was a cafeteria worker.
-Growing up, Langone worked various jobs, including ditch digging and as a butcher's assistant, to help finance his education.
-Despite his high school principal's advice against college, Langone's parents mortgaged their house so he could attend Bucknell University.
-He graduated in 3.5 years with a BA in Economics.
-He later earned an MBA from New York University's Stern School of Business.
+To fund his education, Langone worked various jobs, including digging ditches, caddying, and working in a butcher shop.
+He graduated from Bucknell University with a degree in Economics and earned an MBA from New York University's Stern School of Business.

 Rise to Success